pmfoysal/grocerymenus/README.md

-# PmGuide - Real Guide for Travel!

-PmGuide - Your best Travel Guide ever.
-Please book a date for your next Adventure!
+# GroceryMenus - Modern Inventory Management App!

+GroceryMenus - Modern Inventory Management Application Designed & Developed by @pmfoysal!
 Live: https://pmphas11.web.app

 ## Description of This Website:

--  This is a travel guide website.
--  You can book a date for your favourite place.
--  PmGuide helps you to visit your booked places.
--  You can visit any places safely with me.
--  You can enjoy every moment while travelling.
+-  You Can Manage Your Inventory Products.
+-  You Can Update Your Inventory Products.
+-  You Can Add New Inventory Product.
+-  A Modern Inventory Website.
+-  You Can Signin, Signout, Signup Here.
+-  You Can Manage Your Added Inventories.

 ## Technologies used on This Website: